telerik/xamarin-forms-docs/controls/ziplibrary/overview.md

 # Overview

->**RadZipLibrary** is part of the **Telerik Document Processing** libraries.
-The full documentation for this component is available at [http://docs.telerik.com/devtools/document-processing/libraries/radziplibrary](http://docs.telerik.com/devtools/document-processing/libraries/radziplibrary/overview).

-##

 Have you ever wondered how to increase the responsiveness of your applications by compressing the data that you send over the internet?
 With the new __Zip Library__ you can compress data like images, docx or pdf files and send them over the wire.
 Thus, you will achieve fast and secure transactions.

 This is a list with short descriptions of the top-of-the-line features of Telerik's __Zip Library__ control: